openstax/cnx-recipes/script/README.md

       ```
       docker-compose run --rm -e STYLE=recipes/output/my-style.css build-pdf intro-business
       ```
-    2. If you want to generate pdfs for all of the books, use the --all flag
+    2. If you want to generate pdfs for all of the books, use the --all flag.
+If a book in books.txt is not found, the process will fail:

         ```
         docker-compose run --rm build-pdf --all
         ```

     3. If generating a pdf for a single book, a short book name must be used as detailed in books.txt.
-An example is `into-business` in the first example.
+An example is `intro-business` in the first example.

-    4. The `--rm` flag is used to remove the previous docker image if there is one.
+    4. The `--rm` flag is used to remove the docker container after the command has completed.